mager/magerdotco/src/pages/blog/2022-11-26-thanksgiving-stuffing.md

 ### Instructions

 You should plan to gather all of the above ingredients before getting started.
-Finely chop the onion, fennel, and leeks and set aside.
+Finely chop the onion, shallots, fennel, and leeks and set aside.
 The leeks can be put into a bowl with cold water to clean them properly.
 Mince the garlic and chop up the fragrant herbs.

 Preheat the oven to 300º and then tear up the bread into bite-sized pieces.
 Dry out the bread in the oven for about 15-20 minutes until it's a little softer than a crouton; crispy but chewy.
 Toss the bread into a big bowl and set aside.

+Cook the sausage and set aside.

 Put all that butter into a skillet and melt it.
-Throw in the mirepoix (onion, fennel, leeks, garlic) and sauté until it's soft, about 10-15 minutes.
-Toss in the fragrant herbs for a minute or two then pour the carmelized mix into the bread bowl.
+Throw in the mirepoix (onion, shallots, fennel, leeks, garlic) with salt and pepper and sauté until it's soft, about 10-15 minutes.
+Toss in the fragrant herbs (parsley, sage, thyme) for a minute or two then pour the carmelized mix into the bread bowl.

 ![Onion jam](/images/blog/2022-11-26-thanksgiving-stuffing/stuffing-2.jpg)

-Whisk the eggs in a bowl with half the stock (2 cups) stock and then pour that in the bowl, then mix it all together.
+Whisk the eggs in a bowl with half the stock (2 cups) stock and then pour that in the bowl.
+Add the sausage and then mix it all together.

 Butter a 9x13-inch baking pan then pour in the bread mixture, evening it out.
 Pour some more stock on top (1-2 cups); don't worry, the bread will soak it up and the oven will dry it out.
 Cover with aluminum foil.